-At June 30, 2017, the Town had a liability of \$2.4 million and \$1.9 million for its Pension and Other Postemployment Benefits (OPEB), respectively.
+At June 30, 2019, the Town had a liability of \$2.4 million and \$2.9 million for its Pension and Other Postemployment Benefits (OPEB), respectively.
 These unfunded liabilities represent the future amounts that the Town would have to accumulate in order fully fund its obligation to provide benefits to its current and future retirees.
-The pension obligation is being funded based on an actuarial study which calculates the Annual Required Contribution (ARC) the Town must make to the retirement system each year, which the Town pays to the Dukes County Retirement System.
-The OPEB obligation also uses actuarial valuation to determine the ARC.
-To date, the Town is not fully funding its OPEB obligation and the difference between the ARC and the amount paid is reported as a liability on the statement of net position.
 Please see Notes 11 and 12 and the Required Supplementary Schedules for additional information.